 When the pioneers came to Wentworth and Halton Counties there was no market for these magnificent trees, and they were cut down in great winroes during the winter to be burned in the spring.
-The fire would devour all the branches and some of oxen along the road, and also ate his cold lunch on his sleigh.
-For fifty days he continued this work one winter, and received one hundred dollars for the work of himself and oxen.
+The fire would devour all the branches and some of the smaller trees, but these great monsters would still remain with blackened trunks.
+They were then cut up into log lengths and placed in great piles to be burned later.
+As the country was gradually being cleared and more settlers came in, villages were built up here and there.
+The Government also was undertaking public works which created a small market.
+Small water mills were first constructed upon the creeks emptying into Lake Ontario.